Microsoft Commerce Server: History

-In 1996, Microsoft purchased the core software that formed the basis for the Commerce Server product line from eShop. eShop was co-founded by Pierre Omidyar, one of the founders of eBay.
+In 1996, Microsoft purchased the core software that formed the basis for the Commerce Server product line from e-Shop. e-Shop was co-founded by Pierre Omidyar, one of the founders of eBay.

 In 1997, the software was rebranded to Microsoft Merchant Server, then Microsoft Site Server, eventually being renamed to Microsoft Commerce Server in 2000.

 Initially released in 2000, Commerce Server replaced Microsoft Site Server, expanding on the functionality and establishing a focus on e-commerce functionality (rather than concerning itself with document management or content metadata).
 It helped to create an e-commerce solution or web site with high-performance, familiar tools designed to simplify setup, management, and administration tasks.

 The last version of the Microsoft-developed product is Microsoft Commerce Server 2009 R2.
 Microsoft continued to honor extended support of Commerce Server 2009 through 2019.
 Sitecore now takes responsibility for developing, selling, and supporting the Commerce Server product.
 The latest release is Sitecore Commerce Server 11, released in 2014.